-On September 28, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she suffered Guillain-Barre Syndrome ("GBS") as a result of her October 3, 2012 influenza ("flu") vaccination.
-Petition at 1; Stipulation, filed April 26, 2017, at ¶¶ 2, 4.
-Petitioner further alleges that she received her vaccination in the United States, that she suffered the effects of her injury for more than six months, and that "there has been no prior award or settlement of a civil action for damages as a result of her condition."
-Stipulation at ¶¶ 3-5; Petition at ¶¶ 22-23.
-"Respondent denies that the flu vaccine administered on or about October 3, 2012, is the cause of petitioner's alleged GBS and/or any other injury or her current condition."
+On December 9, 2015, Jane M. Stuart ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that she suffered from Guillain-Barré syndrome ("GBS") caused by an influenza ("flu") vaccine she received on October 30, 2014.
+Petition at 1; Stipulation, filed May 17, 2017, at ¶ 4.
+Petitioner further alleges that she experienced the residual effects of this condition for more than six months.
+Petition at 9-10; Stipulation at ¶ 4.
+"Respondent denies that the flu vaccine caused petitioner to suffer from GBS or any other injury."
 Stipulation at ¶ 6.